 I rather hope that my response to this is not that untypical, but I am bound to wonder whether School Shooter is in the end that much different from hundreds of products that are freely sold and used and which have at their core an encouragement of mindless and sometimes extreme violence.
 School Shooter seems worse because its narrative is so close to actual (and repeated) events, and for me perhaps because of its educational setting; but the idea of the player shooting and killing defenceless targets is hardly unique in the computer gaming industry.

 Computer games may seem very remote from ‘real’ life, but for some fans this dividing line can be alarmingly blurred.
-It may be time to look again at this whole sub-culture to see what values it is promoting or casting in ethical fog.Explore posts in the same categories: culture, society comment below, or link to this permanent URL from your own site.
+It may be time to look again at this whole sub-culture to see what values it is promoting or casting in ethical fog.culture, society comment below, or link to this permanent URL from your own site.